adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 In comparison to ‘legacy’ Ethereum, we switched from being goto-based to being function-based.
 Thus, it is a lot simpler to reason about and write more secure smart contract code.

-# What are some of the features of æternity virtual machine? #
+# What are some of the features of Æternity virtual machine? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 We are building a state-of-the-art virtual machine for secure and efficient blockchain computations.
 For example, we have added a tool for ‘merklizing’ the code, so that the users only publish the portion of code that actually gets executed.